 Now I would like to reiterate that this “twinge”, which was causing pain to the point of not wanting to walk, was located near a personal area.
 Also, my personal space bubble is large.
 Large enough that I will park my car to include an extra parking space between me and another vehicle.
 With massage, professionalism is a must.

 The morning of my appointment, I hobbled in and discussed my “twinge” issue with my therapist.
 He took time to listen to my concerns, gently figured out the correct pressure, and isolated the problem area.
 After the massage I could walk again like I could before the holiday “twinge”. #betterthanibuprofen

 Fortunately for me, the actual “twinge” was a relatively minor injury and the pain issue was a result of the surrounding muscle tissue tightening up and compensating.
 My x-rays did not show any abnormalities.
 The best immediate relief was available through therapeutic massage and thankfully, this is in the Nimbus Massage wheelhouse!

 For minor injuries such as a pulled muscle, massage can help ease pain and relax tight muscle fibers.
-It may also improve circulation to the area to bolster the body’s natural healing process.
 Sometimes as little as one session can make a huge difference, and often a short series can get everything back to normal.
 When seeking a therapeutic massage to ease pain and improve function following a minor injury, the general rule of thumb is to wait 72 hours after the incident, or until any redness, swelling, or heat have dissipated.